hildigerr/bugd/README.md

 I started writing this graphical bug tracker in order to learn GTK and the C API for SQLite.
 I'm calling it bugd for "bug database."
 I plan to use it with my school assignments.
+It is available to be installed via my ppa <https://launchpad.net/~moonsdad/+archive/ppa>

 So far, you can open/create a database, load it with bug reports, change their status between 0 and 1, and view/edit the bug's data.
 See "todo.txt" for unimplemented feature plans.